 - site visits to accounting firms and other businesses.

 The Institute of Management Accountants has an active chapter on the campus of MTSU.
-The chapter is supervised by Dr. Jeannie Harrington.
-This group holds monthly meetings which frequently feature outside speakers from different areas of accounting.
+The chapter is supervised by Dr. Audrey Scarlata.
+This group holds two meetings each month which feature outside speakers from different areas of accounting.
 The chapter also meets once a semester with the Nashville IMA chapter, where students have an opportunity to meet with professionals attending the meeting as well as to hear speakers.
-The association between the MTSU chapter and the Nashville chapter facilitates the corporate match-up program, whereby students are given the opportunity to go to an IMA member’s office and observe their daily work.
-The chapter also tours businesses on a regular basis.
+The chapter also provides opportunities to tour businesses on a regular basis.
 Previous tours have included the Dell and Aladdin Manufacturing facilities in Nashville.

 NABA is open to all students interested in bridging the opportunity gap for people of color in Accounting, Finance and Business.
 The mission of NABA, Inc. is to address the professional needs of its members and to build leaders that shape the future of the accounting and finance profession with an unfaltering commitment to inspire the same in their successors.
 The faculty advisor is Dr. Kelly Williams.